AhmedAlkh/Tech-blog/README.md

 Possible issues...
 Seems that user info is not saved, everytime I try to log in I have to sign up first and then log in using those credentials.
 Will have to figure out and resolve this issue.

-Add date and time created to posts on homepage

 When app is finished, enter: git push heroku main

 Heroku